UC-OSPO-Network/ospo-survey-analysis/README.md

 It's very much a work in progress.

+## Survey instrument

+The survey instrument is available in the top level of this repo, and is called "OSPO_survey_intrument.pdf".
+If you would like the instrument as a Qualtrics file rather than a PDF, please email me at virginiascarlett@ucsb.edu.

 ## Data

 The survey data are not in this repo (yet).
 I will release the de-identified